 What is RV winterizing?

 RV winterization provides owners with peace of mind knowing their campers are prepared (inside and out) to take on colder weather and extended time in storage.
 The key element to RV winterization is preventing your water pipes and lines from freezing or bursting in the winter months.
-If you live in an area where your RV will encounter temperatures near or below freezing for more than 24 hours, chances are you’ll need to winterize your rig.

 Since protecting your RV’s plumbing system from frigid weather is the primary focus of this maintenance routine, it entails things like bypassing your water heater and draining your tanks—all of which can sound intimidating to first-time RV owners.
 But don’t let these tasks overwhelm you, RV winterization is truly a straightforward process that also includes cleaning, removing food items that might perish or explode under freezing temps, sealing cracks and holes to deter rodents and pests, and other attainable to-dos.